 “I always use Weightless Protection SPF 30 as my first moisturizer,” Ashley said.
 “If I’m doing a full makeup look or feel a little dry, I like to go in with another moisturizer on top.
 My go-to is Kiehl’s Ultra Facial Moisturizer.
 I like using this because it has glycerin, which is found in some primers to help your makeup stay in place longer.
 Since I cut out primers, this is a nice alternative.”

 Pro Tip: Struggling to conceal flaky blemishes?
 Try flattening them with a spoon!
 Start by applying Daytime Blemish Gel to the affected area.
-Think of this as an antiseptic “glue” that will hold down some of those cells that are lifting up.
-Then, in order to direct the skin cells into a flat position, take the curved side of a spoon and rock it back and forth on top of the blemish for about a thirty seconds.
+Think of this as an antiseptic “glue” that will hold down some of those crusty cells that are lifting up.
+Then, in order to direct the skin cells into a flat position, take the curved side of the spoon and rock it back and forth on top of the blemish for about thirty seconds.
 This will allow you to mold them into the shape you want so they appear less noticeable under concealer and foundation.

 The Best Makeup for Covering Acne